Getting Creative with Beeswax Uses

 Christmas ornaments and tree decorations have been created using beeswax for hundreds of years.
 In the past tin molds were used, today it is really easy to Make Your Own Beeswax Christmas Ornaments with clay cookie molds.

-Preparing Beeswax for Crafts
+Cleaning Beeswax for Use

 No matter what you choose to do with your extra wax, it will need to be properly cleaned.
 Buying beeswax from a local beekeeper is the least expensive way to obtain it.